-Following is the procedure that I will use for the course: at a class meeting, I will assign a set of problems or exercises for homework for the next class and I will select a group of students to write up their proofs/solutions.
-The students will be expected to come up with solutions to as many of the homework problems as they can and submit to me their work by midnight of the day before the next class meeting (a scan of the homework is fine.)
+Following is the procedure that I will use for the course: at a class meeting or by email, I will assign a set of theorems or exercises for homework for the next class and I will select a group of students to write up their proofs/solutions.
+The students will be expected to come up with solutions (or proofs) to as many of the homework problems as they can and submit to me their work by midnight of the day before the next class meeting.
 Then the next day in class I'll ask each of the students who were assigned problems to go over the solution with me in a question and answer format (in the more traditional Platonic dialogue technique.)
 In the case that you cannot find a solution to a problem, take the problem as far as you can, and I'll give a hint in class on how to continue.
-In the case where you had help with the solution from a member of your study group of classmates, give credit to the person (or persons) who helped you.
+In the case where you had help with the solution from a member of your discussion group, give credit to the person (or persons) who helped you.
 This is much like the process of writing a joint mathematics paper wherein all the people who contributed to the work are given credit for their contribution.
-If you happen to know an answer to a puzzle from another class or from your reading or web surfing, then you should indicate this, and I will give someone else the honor of going over their solution with me.
+If you happen to know a proof to a theorem from another class or from your reading or web surfing, then you should indicate this, and I will give someone else the honor of going over their solution.
 If you happen to know a solution, don't "spoil" the problem for someone else; just like you wouldn't want someone to tell you "who dunnit" in the middle of a murder mystery.